Azrights Terms of Business

 Limits of Searches and downloading results of searches

 Searches may be carried out by us, by government registries or by specialist search organisations.
 Some databases levy charges to download search results.
 Our prices for trade mark searches allow for a limited number of result downloads: We will inform you of the number of results in each country so you decide which results you would like to pay to download.

-The nature of searches means they cannot be guaranteed to be comprehensive or wholly accurate.
-They nevertheless serve as a good indicator of the likelihood of an opposition being filed and we strongly recommend buying them and doing due diligence on any name you are using.
-While it is never possible to eliminate risk when it comes to trade marks, the more searches you have the more you reduce the risks of infringing on third parties’ trade marks.
+The nature of searches means they cannot be guaranteed.
+They serve as a good indicator of the likelihood of an opposition being filed and we strongly recommend buying them and doing due diligence on any name you are using.
+While it is never possible to eliminate risk when it comes to trade marks the more searches you have the more you reduce the risks of infringing on third parties’ trade marks.

 Scope of trade mark searches

 Our EU trade mark searches include a search of the EU trade mark register but not the individual registers of each EU Member State.
 They include an initial opinion on whether the name is capable of being registered.
 The type of trade mark searches we do are:

 We do not issue refunds unless we deem it appropriate in an individual case or have offered a product on specific terms entitling you to a refund.
 In exceptional cases we may consider a credit note is appropriate.
 Intellectual property work often requires substantial time in the preliminary stages, such as to assess classifications or to do clearance searches.
 Similarly, we do not refund legal fees or filing fees if your application is rejected by the trade mark registry.